Fractal dimensions and profinite groups: Introduction

 \begin{example} Let $T = \{0,1 \}^*$.
 Let $S$ be a level-wise uniformly branching subtree of $T$ such that for each even $k$, for each $n \in [4^k,4^{k+1})$, strings at level~$n$ have one successor, and for each odd $k$, for each $n \in [4^k,4^{k+1})$, strings at level $n$ have two successors.
 Then $\ul \dim_B([S]) \le 1/4$ and $\ol \dim_B([S])\ge 3/4$. \end{example}

 For background on Hausdorff dimension and also packing dimension $\dim_P$, see for instance the first two chapters of \cite{Bishop.Peres:17}.
 Here we merely review the pertinent definitions.
 Let $X$ be a bounded set in a metric space~$M$.
-For $r\ge 0$, by $H^r(X)$ one denotes the $r$-dimensional Hausdorff measure where the infimum is taken over all covers $(E_i)_{i \in I}$ of $X$ by sets of diameter at most $\aaa$.
-By definition, $\dim_HX$ is the supremum of the $r$ such that $H^r(X) >0$.
-The packing dimension $\dim_P([X])$ is defined in a similar way but ``from the inside" via disjoint sets of balls with centre in~$X$; we refer to~\cite{Bishop.Peres:17} for the formal definition.
-It is known that